Town hall: History

+Municipal government

+As the functions of government generally and municipal government in particular expanded in the 19th and 20th centuries, the role of town and city halls became broader.
+Many cities established a reading room in their city hall, which later grew into a public library, typically in its own building.
+The central room in a town hall (the "hall" proper) began to be used for a variety of other functions; some cities installed a large pipe organ to facilitate public entertainment.

-In the 20th century, town halls have served the public as places for voting, examinations, vaccinations, relief in times of disaster, and for posting lists of war casualties, as well as for the more usual civil functions, festivities, and entertainments.
-Local councils have increasingly tended to move administrative functions into modern offices.
-Where new premises are designed and constructed to house local governments, the functions of an administrative office and of a civic town hall have become separated.
+In the 20th century, the town hall served the public as place for voting, examinations, vaccinations, disaster relief, and disseminating information through noticeboards, as well as for the more usual civil work, festivities, and entertainments.
+Local councils have increasingly moved administrative functions into modern office buildings.
+New premises are designed and constructed to separately house local government, the functions of administrative office, and the civic town hall.

 Language

-Particularly in North America, "city hall" can be used as a metonym to mean municipal government, or government in general, as in the axiom "You can't fight city hall".
+Particularly in North America, "city hall" can be used as a metonym to mean municipal government, or government in general, as in the saying "You can't fight city hall".
 "Town hall" tends to have less formal connotations (cf. Town meeting).